Nsiikak/teamtasks/DECISIONS.md

 - How I handled tasks with no assignee: nullable `assigned_to` FK — unassigned is a valid permanent state, not a gap to fill.
 The filter dropdown defaults to "All assignees" so unassigned tasks are always visible unless you explicitly pick someone.
 - Single-select vs multi-select filter, and why: single-select.
 The use case is "show me Ada's tasks" not "show me Ada's and Bayo's tasks."
 Multi-select adds UI complexity for a case that's better served by just removing the filter.
 - How the assignee filter interacts with the existing status/search filter: purely additive — all three filters are ANDed server-side.
 Picking an assignee narrows within whatever status/search is already set.
 - Where the filter state lives (URL, local state, etc.) and why: React local state.
 URL params would be better for shareability and back-button support, but that's scope creep for a take-home.
-Noted under "if I had more time."

 **Anything I assumed instead of asking**
 - Reassigning a task after creation is supported at the API level (PATCH accepts `assigned_to`) but there's no UI for it — adding an inline edit felt out of scope given the time budget.